UndeadYang/BONDM_CA/README.md

 *    This name of the paper has been determined as 'Cellular Parallel Growth Based Network Divding Method', in the same way, the project name was altered as 'CPGBNDM'.

-*    This paper has been submitted to AMM the Elsevier journal.
+*    This paper has been submitted to AMM one of the Elsevier journals.

 ## Run the algorithm